Retro-Commodore/RCEU1264-C64-PSU/README.md

 If you want to add an on/off switch, the easiest might be a switch on the 230v cable, or a round one, the round one is easiest to make holes to -by drilling-, rather than cutting a square one.
 But that is entirely up to you :-) .

+The gerber files which is the zip file found in [hardware/eagle](https://github.com/Retro-Commodore/C64-PSU/tree/master/Hardware/Eagle Gerber) can be uploaded as is to PCB manufacturing companies like [JLCPCB](http://jlcpcb.com).

 **TODO**
 * Add possibility to use PTC (one has to be sourced first), if you read this and know of one already please don't hesitate to add a ticket with the info.
 You'll providing the community a service :-)